PensionMath

 Someone who started teaching at 22 hits 27 years at age 49.
 They're not required to retire then, but they become eligible for a full pension immediately.
 Whether to retire at 49, keep working to increase the benefit, or do something else entirely is a real financial decision that deserves real modeling.

-Each additional year of service past 27 adds 2.0% of AFC to the annual benefit.
-On a $60,000 AFC, that's $1,200 per year, forever.
-Working one more year adds $100/month to your pension for the rest of your life.
-Whether that trade makes sense depends on your other income, health, how much you want to keep working, and how long you expect to collect.
+Each additional year of service past 27 (up to 30) adds 2.5% of AFC to the annual benefit.
+Years 31+ add 3.0%.
+On a $60,000 AFC, year 28 adds $1,500 per year, forever.
+Year 31 adds $1,800 per year.
+Whether extra years make sense depends on your other income, health, how much you want to keep working, and how long you expect to collect.

 There's no universally correct answer.
 But the calculation itself is simple, and you should know the number before deciding.